-The heart and soul of The Refuge are Chef/Owner, Matt Levin and Chef de Cuisine, Michael Greuel.
-They met as sous chefs at the well known peninsula restaurant, Viognier.
+The heart and soul of The Refuge are husband and wife team, Matt Levin and Melanie Roth along with Chef de Cuisine, Michael Greuel.
+Matt and Michael met as sous chefs at the well known peninsula restaurant, Viognier.
 It was there that Matt and Michael conceived The Refuge.
 Later, Matt became Chef de Cuisine and Michael the Executive Chef at Viognier.

 The combined experience and background of the two are unparalleled.
 Matt has extensive international experience.
 He worked in Paris, France for two years.
 Working in the prestigious Michelin-starred kitchens such as Les Ambassadeurs at Hotel de Crillon, Taillevent, and Le Pre Catelan, Matt delved into the deep world of “La Grand Cuisine”.
 Moreover, Matt assimilated himself with the rich culture of wine and charcuterie (art of curing meats).
 The true French culture, Matt realized, revolved around a bold autonomy, constantly blooming from respected traditions.
 He carries this epiphany in his head to this very day.
 Like a perfectly scripted fairy tale, the genesis of The Refuge’s name lies just adjacent to Matt’s old metro stop in Montmartre.
 It was an old wine bistrot called Le Refuge.
 Coming from a Jewish background, Matt began to notice many similarities between a Deli Man and a French Charcutier.